 CDA expects authors to disclose any commercial association that might pose a conflict of interest in connection with the submitted paper.
 All funding sources supporting the work should be acknowledged.

-A Financial Disclosure Statement will be sent to the corresponding author upon receipt of the manuscript.
+A Financial Disclosure Statement will be sent to the corresponding author upon being accepted for peer review.
 This statement should be signed by all authors and returned as soon as possible to CDA.
-Manuscripts will not be sent for review until the editor-in-chief receives signed financial disclosure and copyright transfer statements.

 The review process

-- Article is submitted by email to the CDA Publication Division.
+- Article is submitted by email to the CDA Knowledge Networks Department.

 - The editor-in-chief reviews the manuscript and decides to 1) accept for review, 2) send back for modification before re-submission or 3) reject outright.